PGmacs

 You can later upgrade PGmacs to the latest version with M-x package-vc-upgrade RET pgmacs RET.

-With use-package: if you prefer the use-package macro (which is integrated with Emacs 29), you can instead say
+With use-package: with the vc support in the use-package macro (available from Emacs 29), you can say

 Connecting to a PostgreSQL database